Freed from Swedish jail, rapper A$AP Rocky lands in US

 LOS ANGELES (AP) — Nearly a month after he was arrested in Sweden, rapper A$AP Rocky returned to the United States as the verdict in an assault case against him and two other Americans looms.

-Los Angeles television stations reported the artist was among a group of people shown emerging from a private airplane at Los Angeles International Airport in footage broadcast late Friday night.
-The 30-year-old whose real name is Rakim Mayers had flown out of Stockholm Arlanda Airport on Friday, the same day the trio learned they would be released while judges mull a verdict that’s expected Aug.
+Los Angeles television stations reported the 30-year-old artist was among a group of people shown emerging from a private airplane at Los Angeles International Airport in footage broadcast late Friday night.
+The rapper, whose real name is Rakim Mayers, had flown out of Stockholm Arlanda Airport on Friday, the same day the trio learned they would be released while judges mull a verdict that’s expected Aug.
 14.

-One of the witnesses to the assault revised her story from initial police reports, testifying Friday that she didn’t actually see Mayers hit Jafari with a bottle — a key focus of the trial.
+During the final day of the trial Friday, one of the witnesses to the assault revised her story from initial police reports that she didn’t actually see Mayers hit Jafari with a bottle — a key focus of the case.
 She and a friend, testifying anonymously at Stockholm District Court, both maintained that they did see Mayers and his partners assaulting Jafari, though.

 “Everything happened very quickly.
 We were scared for our lives,” the first woman told the court in Swedish.
 “He (Jafari) was bleeding.
 He showed his injuries on his hand.
 He also said he had a sore back.”